Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

  - `.prop`: used to set some Vivado properties, such as the number of threads used to build the project.
  - `.ext` : used to include HDL files belonging to an external library

- __.src, .sub, .sim, and .con list files must use relative paths__ to the files to be included in the project.
+ __In .src, .sub, .sim, and .con list files, you must use paths relative to the repository location__ to the files to be included in the project.

- __.ext list file must use an absolute path__.
+ __.ext list file must use absolute paths__.
  To use the firmware Continuous Integration this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.

 More information on the list file can be found in the dedicated [list files](../01-Hog-local/05-List-files) section.

 ### IP directory
 All the IPs xci files __must__ be stored in the *repo*/*IP*/ repository.
-If you want to add a new IP core, please create it in out of context mode and save the .xci file (and only that one!) it in the repository in *repo*/*IP*/*ip_name*/*ip_name*.xci.
+To add a new IP core, that must be created in out-of-context mode.
+The .xci file (and only that one!) must be saved and committed to in the repository in *repo*/*IP*/*ip_name*/*ip_name*.xci.
 Please note that the name of the folder must be the same as the xci file.
-Now you can add the .xci normally to any source list file in the list folder of your project.
+Now you can add the .xci normally to any .src list file in the list folder of your project.

 #### IP initialization files (.coe)
 Please note that the `.gitignore` template provided by Hog adds constraints on the IP folder.
 Out of all the files contained in *repo*/*IP*/, git will pick up only xci files.
 Files with different extensions will be ignored.